Wine

 or circumstances when a bottle of wine is not finished at one

-time.
-First and foremost is to replace the cork in the bottle after
+another time.
+First and foremost is to replace the cork in the

 There are several

-dispensing system using neutral, non-oxygen gases to displace the
+to a dispensing system using neutral, non-oxygen gases to

-wine.
-For most people, these are either too costly or
+displace the wine.
+For most people, these are either too costly

 The most effective